 6. Monitor the results through volume and quality

-Rankings and traffic are amazing outcomes of an SEO strategy, and certainly, these are the metrics to track to monitor your progress.
+Rankings and traffic are amazing outcomes of an SEO strategy, and certainly, metrics to track to monitor your progress.
 But to future-proof your efforts, focus on monitoring their quality as well.

 For example, monitor your conversions from organic search, particularly their volume and quality.